Quick Summary

 Legacy | Remembered as a powerful and controversial ruler |

-Not much is known about Alauddin Khilji’s childhood, but his journey to Ranthambore commenced from 1300 to 1301 when he reached the age of 34.
+Not much is known about Alauddin Khilji’s childhood, but his journey to Ranthambore commenced from 1300 to 1301 when he reached 34.
 Born as Ali Gurshasp, he was the eldest son of Shihabuddin Mas’ud, brother of Sultan Jalaluddin.
 Alauddin came under Jalaluddin’s care after Shihabuddin’s demise.

-Following Shihabuddin’s demise, Jalaluddin assumed guardianship of Alauddin, nurturing him alongside his younger brother Almas Beg.
+Following Shihabuddin’s demise, Jalaluddin assumed guardianship of Alauddin, nurturing him alongside his younger brother, Almas Beg.
 Both Alauddin and Almas Beg wedded daughters of Jalaluddin.
-Upon Jalaluddin’s accession as the Sultan of Delhi, Alauddin was appointed as Amir-i-Tuzuk (Master of Ceremonies), while Almas Beg assumed the role of Akhur-beg (Master of the Horse).
+Upon Jalaluddin’s accession as the Sultan of Delhi, Alauddin was appointed as Amir-i-Tuzuk (Master of Ceremonies).
+At the same time, Almas Beg assumed the role of Akhur-beg (Master of the Horse).

 Alauddin Khilji (r.
 1296–1316) was one of the most significant rulers of the Delhi Sultanate, known for his rise to power through rebellion, his military campaigns, and his lasting influence on Indian history.
 His reign was marked by territorial expansion, administrative reforms, and his ruthless approach to governance.